-Thanks to Lola for suggesting our Name of the Day: Jane.
+Thanks to Lola for suggesting our Baby Name of the Day: Jane.

 Thanks to John the Baptist and John the Apostle, John has long been a staple for boys.
 Some estimates suggest that as many as 20% of English boys were given the name during the Middle Ages.
-In the United States, John was the number one name for boys from 1880 through 1923; today he’s still #19.
-Travel the globe, and you’ll meet boys called Giovanni, Hannes, Johann and Sean, to name just a few.
+In the United States, John was the number one name for boys from 1880 through 1923; today he’s still #28.
+International variants are nearly infinite.

-- Literary powerhouse Jane Austen lived two centuries ago – but remains among the English language’s most beloved writers;
+- Ms. Austen was a literary powerhouse two centuries ago, and remains among the English language’s most beloved writers.

-- Ms. Austen also named a character Jane – Pride and Prejudice’s eldest sister was the beautiful Jane Bennet;
+- Ms. Austen also named Pride and Prejudice’s eldest sister Jane Bennet.

 - Lady Jane Grey wore the crown of England for just a few days in the sixteenth century before her father-in-law’s grab for power crumbled.
-Luckless Jane went to her death branded a traitor;
+The luckless Jane went to her death branded a traitor.

-- Jane Birkin was a model-actress best known as part of the scene in 1960s London and most remembered because the designer Hermès named the iconic Birkin handbag after her;
+- Jane Birkin was a model-actress best known as part of the scene in 1960s London, but we remember her because designer Hermès named an iconic handbag after her.

 - Jane Goodall is known as a primatologist, environmentalist and activist.

-This is Jane’s strength – indeed, it is the gift offered by many a classic appellation.
-There have been so many famous bearers, that it is difficult to pigeon-hole Jane as anything.
+Sprinkle in some saints and a few more princesses and aristocrats, plus plenty of other accomplished women, and her strength becomes clear.
+There have been so many famous bearers that it is difficult to pigeon-hole Jane as anything.
 She’s fashionable, literary, royal, religious and bold.

-It’s also difficult to argue with her simplicity.
-Jane is complete in four letters, one syllable.
-She shares the upbeat, no-nonsense vibe of Kate, but unlike Kate, there’s no sense that Jane is a name that requires a more formal version.
+She is complete in four letters, one syllable.
+She shares the upbeat, no-nonsense vibe of Kate, but unlike Kate, there’s no sense that Jane is a nickname.

-With her fashionable “ay” vowel sound and the popular J, Jane even fits with trendy picks like Jayden and Jada.
-But while she’s undeniably familiar, she ranked a mere #426 in 2007.
+With her fashionable “ay” vowel sound and the popular letter J, she even fits with trendy picks like Jayden and Jada.
+Nicknames Janie and Jenny help soften Jane if she feels too formal for a small child.

-If you’re looking for a tailored name that will be instantly familiar, but shared by a surprisingly small number of girls, Jane is one to consider.
+If you’re looking for a tailored, restrained name that will be instantly familiar, but shared by a surprisingly small number of girls, Jane is one to consider.